In this article, we're answering your question on "how does child support work if the custodial parent has no job?"

 On top of this, unique circumstances for each child are taken into consideration.
 For example, what if a child has medical demands?
 If they are ill or suffer from a long-term condition, then that requires more financial support, and a court might deem that the parent that does have custody must pay more.

 The time spent with each parent under the custody agreement is vital, too.
-If the children spends a lot of time with both parents, then the payments might not be as high.
+If the children spend a lot of time with both parents, then the payments might not be as high.
 The logic of this is that the parent that the children are technically under the custody of has less time to have to pay for children's food, heating for the home, or other costs of living.

 Childcare costs come into consideration if the custodial parent works or needs to be away from the kids.
 For instance, if they were to receive treatment for an illness.